aonkeeper4/aonHelper/README.md

   - makes vanilla flingbirds not run away when you're too far past the node

 note that most of these do not have sprites in loenn (womp womp) i will add these later hopefulyl

+also i reallly need to go back and not use reflection for everything i dont use a publicised celeste for this yet oopsie